NOEL0707/aadhar_hackathon/README.md

 you can find more about it here:https://docs.npmjs.com/cli/v7/commands/npm-install
 ### `npm start`

+dont forget to update the jar files they are impotant to run the login steps.
 Runs the server in the development mode.\
 Open [http://localhost:4444](http://localhost:4444) to view it in the browser.